post-self/motes-played.post-self.ink/content/thoughts.md

 If I sound bitter, it is because I have made something that I enjoy and yet also feel compelled to defend.

 I resent that I will have my personhood negated when I am declared problematic, a groomer, a pedophile, *persona non grata.* I resent that I do not need to consider whether I will be labeled these things; I know I will.
 I mentioned above that I have already had that conversation.
-It led to someone stepping back from the Post-Self community.[^welcome]
+It led to someone reducing their engagement with the Post-Self community.[^welcome]

 I resent that the oft-misused "death of the author" is only applied to the works one enjoys, and so in this case, I will be reduced to my roughest edges and discarded.
 The work that I put into it will be ignored in the face of this one fact regardless on my feelings of what I have accomplished.

 I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that dealing with those is part of her character and the plot.
 I resent that if I claim Motes the headmate is actually 38 at time of writing, just like this body, and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
 I resent that, no matter how loudly I say that I am aware of the broader context of CSA in the wider world, how abhorrent I think that is, none of that will matter in the face of that same imagined wicked and manipulative aspect.
-I resent that, no matter how nuanced my arguments on consent are — even within this very work! — the work itself will be declared, yes, wicked and manipulative.
+I resent that, no matter how nuanced my arguments on consent are[^thoughts] — even within this very work! — the work itself will be declared, yes, wicked and manipulative.
 I resent that I risk losing readers, friends, loved ones.

 It is, as Motes puts it, annihilation.
 It is the opposite of reclamation.
 Rather than taking the bad and finding a way to reclaim the good in it, it is taking all that is good and making it not just bad, but reprehensible.
 It is taking things that one enjoys and not making them less enjoyable, but making them shameful.